vasilis-sarafidis/xtivdfreg/README.md

 ```

 ## Description
-This repository contains the Stata package xtivdfreg, which implements the Instrumental Variables approach of Cui, Norkute, Sarafidis and Yamagata (2021, 2022), for the estimation of panel data models with unobserved common factors.
+This repository contains a README file for the Stata package xtivdfreg, which implements the Instrumental Variables approach of Cui, Norkute, Sarafidis and Yamagata (2021, 2022), for the estimation of panel data models with unobserved common factors.
 <br />
 For a theorertical exposition of this approach, please refer to the following video and the references therein: [Panel Data Regression with Unobserved Factors: Novel IV Estimation & Stata Illustration (Part 1)](https://www.youtube.com/watch?v=VHX7zM2ui_I).
 <br />